Testing ag-Grid in Angular Applications

 Testing User Supplied Components

-The easiest way to test user supplied components is to access them via getFrameworkComponentInstance
+To test user supplied components you can access them via the grid API.

 For example, given the following code: